jfirebaugh/animations/README.md

 I use metalsmith-serve and metalsmith-watch for local development.
 I use the directory `animations` as the build destination, then serve the root of the project, so that paths start with `/animations` like in production.

+I use [this trick](https://gist.github.com/cobyism/4730490) for pushing the `animations` subtree to the gh-pages branch, and thus publishing to GitHub pages.

 This is my first time using metalsmith.
 Here are some pros and cons as I see them.

 Pros: